 You know how they say you’ll do anything for the kids?
 Turned dressmaker because I can’t find a peach dress for my daughter for a friend’s wedding.
 So I made a dress from combined fabrics: organza, chiffon, and cotton.
 The overall result isn’t so “clean” but there’s always room for improvement.

 I wasn’t able to fix her hair before the ceremony but I made a doughnut bun before the reception started.
-Hubby and I were tasked to take the photos so it was a little hectic to say the least.
+Hubby and I were tasked to take the photos so it was a little hectic, to say the least.

 This isn’t the first time that the kids went to usher, be a flower girl and such in a wedding.
-They did too during my brother’s wedding and although it was a different setting, they did well doing their parts.
+They did too during my brother’s wedding and although it was a different setting, they did well on their parts.

 Weddings are pretty but it could also spell disaster if you don’t prepare well, here are some things to do and prepare the kids for to make everything smooth for the day.

 Roles of Kids in Weddings

 In big families, including the kids in the entourage would mean having many roles.
 While there could be one of each, there is no hard rule to how many should fit the shoes of these roles.

 If old enough, kids can usher guests onto their seats per plan.

 A flower girl walks down the aisle with her partner, usually the ring bearer or page boy, she scatters flower petals on the floor before the bride walks down the aisle, if the venue allows such.